himanshu0085/fincart_docs/Document/aznewrelic.md

 Azure may charge for:

+1. **Log Analytics ingestion**

-* Log Analytics ingestion
+   * Logs stored in Log Analytics are charged based on **data volume ingested**

+2. **Azure Function execution**

+   * Billed based on:

-* Azure Function executions
+     * Number of executions
-* Compute duration
+     * Execution duration
-* Outbound data transfer
+     * Memory consumption

+Azure provides a **free monthly allowance** for Function executions, so in many cases the cost remains minimal.

 ### New Relic Cost Components

-* Logs sent through API count toward **New Relic ingest volume**
+* Logs sent through API count toward **New Relic data ingestion**

 ### Advantages

-* Fine control over filtering and transformation
-* Ability to forward only selected logs
+* Ability to **filter logs before sending**
+* Reduced data volume sent to New Relic
+* Lower overall ingestion cost
+* No Event Hub infrastructure required

 ### Disadvantages

-* Custom development required
+* Requires custom configuration
-* Additional operational management
+* Additional maintenance for the function
-* Multiple Azure services involved

 ---